 He lives with his wife Jill, an artist and retired therapist, in Washington, DC.
 Together they have three living children and eight grand-children.

-He has written a total of fifteen books, with the sixteenth due next Summer.
-The books have been translated into Swedish, Russian, German, Spanish, French, Hungarian, Portuguese, Turkish, Italian, Korean, Finnish, Romanian, Bulgarian, Farsi, Japanese, Greek, Chinese, Serbian, and Czech.
+He has written a total of sixteen books, which have been translated into Swedish, Russian, German, Spanish, French, Hungarian, Portuguese, Turkish, Italian, Korean, Finnish, Romanian, Bulgarian, Farsi, Japanese, Greek, Chinese, Serbian, and Czech.